OliverJW/MusicBeeSyncToService/readme.md

 MusicBee Sync To Service
 ======================================

-This is a [MusicBee](http://getmusicbee.com) plugin to synchronise local MusicBee playlists to Spotify and Google Play Music, and vice versa.
+This is a [MusicBee](http://getmusicbee.com) plugin to synchronise local MusicBee playlists to Spotify, and vice versa.
+Syncing with Google Play Music was removed after Google deprecated the service.

 Installation and Usage
 ---------------------------------